Father Christmas (1991 film): Links to other works

 Father Christmas and The Snowman take place in the same universe—both were written by the same author, and both television shorts were made by very similar production teams.
 It is suggested that this film takes place a year or so after The Snowman, as Father Christmas jokes to the boy "glad you could make it again; the party I mean, not your snowman”, which ultimately gives The Snowman a happy ending.
 The boy can also be seen wearing the scarf Father Christmas gave him in The Snowman.
 There is also a poster of the snowman in one of the rooms when Father Christmas is delivering presents.
-The snowman himself can also be seen in Father Christmas' yard during the credits.
+The snowman himself, or a facsimile thereof, can also be seen in Father Christmas' yard during the credits.
+Mel Smith would later reprise Father Christmas for The Snowman's 20th anniversary opening.

 In Father Christmas, Ernest the milkman from Ethel & Ernest can be seen delivering milk to the Royal Family on Christmas morning, and Jim and Hilda Bloggs from Gentleman Jim/When the Wind Blows are shown enjoying a drink in the Scottish pub.

 American version

-A heavily sanitised American version was produced.
+A heavily sanitised version was produced for consumption in the United States of America.
 The most notable change is that Father Christmas was re-voiced by William Dennis Hunt, becoming much jollier, and all 76 instances of the word "blooming" (75 by Father Christmas, 1 by a child's voice in a song) were replaced with "merry".
 Scenes where Father Christmas gets drunk, over-eats, dances with chorus girls and suffers a hangover were removed.
-Also cut are a few candid moments showing his "builders' bum" and sitting on the lavatory.
+Also cut are a few candid moments showing his "builders' crack" and sitting on the toilet.

+Home video releases

+The film was originally released on VHS by Palace Video, who co-funded the production of the film with GAGA Communications.

+After Palace went out of business, subsequent VHS releases were released by PolyGram Video and later Universal Pictures Video.
+The film was released on DVD by Universal in 1999 with The Snowman, before being released separately in subsequent home media releases.

+Advertising

+This version of Father Christmas was featured in some 1990 adverts for Boots which was a year before the animated special, a 2006 advert for KitKat with Mel Smith reprising his role and adverts for Barbour in 2019 and 2020.